 Knowing who you are filing a lawsuit against is important.
 When it comes to anesthesia errors, you have to determine whether the hospital or the anesthesiologist directly is liable (or both).
 In the case that the negligent anesthesiologist is an employee of the hospital, then the hospital and the doctor should be sued.
 However, if the anesthesiologist is an independent contractor, you must sue, at the very least, the doctor.
 If equipment failure caused the anesthesia error, then the hospital becomes liable for having faulty equipment.

 Due to the nature of anesthesia, malpractice occurs, generally speaking, while the patient is asleep.
 This means that it is difficult to find out the real reason why the error occurred.
 Here are a few tips to avoid this situations:

 The more information you know going into a medical procedure involving anesthesia, the better.
 After you’ve come out of the anesthesia, you should also ask how the procedure went and if there were any complications from the anesthesia.

-Anesthesia malpractice typically occurs during surgery.
+Anesthesia negligence typically occurs during surgery.
 After the anesthesiologist sedates the patient, various issues may arise.
 Therefore, you may be unsure if the complications you or a loved one suffered are the result of medical negligence related to anesthesia.